Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 We were able to see improvement in the sensitivities of the models, which is a key metric for us – as we want to predict 1s with accuracy; however, usage of SMOTE resulted in a slight decline in the specificities and thus in the overall accuracy.

 We will apply SMOTE function on the training data; thus, we need to split the data before using SMOTE.

+_Variable Description_

+INPUT
+**age:** Client age
+**job:** Job Type
+marital: Marital status
+education: Education level
+default: Whether the client has defaulted
+housing: Whether the client has housing loan
+loan: Whether the client has a personal loan
+contact: Type of communication
+month: Last month of the contact
+day_of_week: Last contact day of the week
+duration: Duration of last contact (seconds)
+campaign: Number of times client contacted in the campaign
+pdays: Number of days since the client was last contacted
+previous: Number of times the client was contacted in earlier campaigns
+poutcome: Outcome of the previous marketinig campaign
+emp.var.rate: Employment variation rate
+cons.price.idx: Consumer price index
+cons.conf.idx: Consumer confidence index
+euribor3m: Euribor 3 month rate
+nr.employed: Number of employees